 Rubies have long been prized for their precious (and dazzling) beauty.
 They were even mentioned in the bible (as well as many other historical documents dating back thousands of years).
 Across numerous cultures, the ruby represents fiery passion (making it absolutely perfect for an engagement ring).
 In this regard, the ruby is nearly unmatched.

-From ancient Burmese warriors, to medieval kings and queens, all the way to Indian culture – the ruby is without a doubt one of the most in demand gemstones of all time.
-If you’re looking to buy the perfect gift for your significant other, consider buying a loose stone and having a jeweler design a custom ring for you.
+From ancient Burmese warriors to medieval kings and queens, all the way to Indian culture – the ruby is without a doubt one of the most in-demand gemstones of all time.
+If you’re looking to buy the perfect gift for your significant other, consider buying a loose stone and having a jeweller design a custom ring for you.
 You can design your own ring by choosing a loose ruby gemstone at Leibish (one of the largest and most respected gemstone retailers on the web).

 The Four Quality Factors of Rubies

-The most important quality factor when it comes to the ruby is color.
-The deeper the color, the more expensive the ruby will be.
-Deep, dark reds are the most sought-after color, followed by a mix of dark red/purple.
+The most important quality factor when it comes to the ruby is colour.
+The deeper the colour, the more expensive the ruby will be.
+Deep, dark reds are the most sought-after colour, followed by a mix of dark red/purple.

 Like many other gemstones, the ruby is becoming a majorly popular choice for pendants, brooches, and especially engagement rings.
 Rubies are known for their bold coloring, storied history, and brilliant looks.
 Ruby engagement rings are on the rise, and they are a fantastic alternative to the traditional (and rather plain) diamond engagement ring.

 Purchasing a loose ruby gemstone (or engagement ring) isn’t as complicated as buying a diamond, but you should still keep the four quality factors in mind when doing so.
-Clarity, cut, carat weight, and color are all incredibly important when choosing a ruby.
+Clarity, cut, carat weight and colour are all incredibly important when choosing a ruby.
 It’s also important to choose a jeweler (or gemstone dealer) with a respected reputation (such as Leibish).
-Leibish has one of the largest selections of loose gemstones and gemstone jewelry on the internet (especially when it comes to rubies).
+Leibish has one of the largest selections of loose gemstones and gemstone jewellery on the internet (especially when it comes to rubies).